mramshaw/Node-Linting-and-Testing/README.md

 npm run -s coverage
 ```

+## Secrets Checking

+It's quite easy for beginners or those who use IDEs or automated tools to check
+in secrets or certificates.
+Self-signed localhost certs are not really a concern,
+but certificates in general are something to keep an eye on.
+Secrets files, if they
+absolutely must be checked in, should be encrypted.

+Submitting __pull requests__ for code review can help, also there are repo-scanning
+options available - such as those from [GitGuardian](http://www.gitguardian.com/).
+But a carefully constructed __.gitignore__ file is probably the first line of defence.

+For private repos this is less of an issue, but for public repos it is something to
+be guarded against.
+It can be a real challenge to make secrets or certificates
+available to the CI/CD pipeline providers while keeping them secret from the
+public.
+Luckily most CI/CD providers have tooling available for this purpose,
+but it does tend to complicate the CI/CD pipeline.

 ## Dependency Checking

 Any build effort should include a tool to scan dependencies for known vulnerabilities.